 (ii) study the incorporation of mutation detection by targeted sequencing and fragment size analysis in whole genome sequencing of cell-free DNA for the noninvasive detection of minimal residual disease in cancer patients

-For (1), the types of assays we develop include targeted DNA sequencing, exome sequencing, whole genome sequencing, or DNA methylation, depending on tumor types and the genomic coverage/detection sensitivity required for different clinical questions.
-Prior experience on analysis of MPS or NGS assays is necessary, preferably on data generated from FFPE or body fluids (plasma, urine, saliva, CFS) in pregnancy or pathological conditions (not limited to cancer).
+The types of assays we develop include targeted DNA sequencing, whole genome sequencing, DNA methylation, or cell-free RNA, depending on tumor types and the genomic coverage/detection sensitivity required for different clinical questions.
+Prior experience on analysis of MPS or NGS assays is necessary, preferably on data generated from body fluids (plasma, urine, saliva, CFS) in pregnancy or pathological conditions (not limited to cancer).
 Basic understanding of the sequencing library preparation workflow (different molecular strategies, such as capture, targeted etc) is preferable.

 The development of analysis pipeline will be a jointed effort with the computational team(s) of the Innovation Laboratory of the Center for Molecular Oncology and the Molecular Diagnostics Service team.
 Clinical evaluation will be done in close collaboration with individual research groups and clinical trials teams.
 The ideal candidate will be a team-player with excellent communication and interpersonal skills.

 - Experience with programming skill, such as R, Python, MatLab, etc.